Mauriverti/poll/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Demo
+You can test this project without downloading it at https://poll-786cd.web.app/